 Duration: 3.5 hrs

-Sites visited : Duomo, Bell Tower, the Baptistry, the Ponte Vecchio, Piazza della Signoria & the Accademia Gallery*^Entry fees: not included
+Sites visited: Duomo, Giotto’s Bell Tower, the Baptistry and Palazzo Vecchio (from the outside), Ponte Vecchio, Piazza Della Signoria & the Accademia Gallery*

 Price for 1-4 pax: €260